Argentina and China seal Silk Road deal | DW | 06.02.2022

 The two leaders agreed to a five-year plan for agricultural cooperation, focusing on key areas to grow and diversify trade and investment within the sector.

-The deal, concluded at a 40-minute meeting on the sidelines of the Beijing 2022 Winter Olympics, was of great importance to Argentina. .
-It comes at a time where the South American country greatly needs to improve its economic performance.
+The deal, concluded at a 40-minute meeting on the sidelines of the Beijing 2022 Winter Olympics, is of great importance to Argentina.
+It comes at a time when the South American country greatly needs to improve its economic performance.

 China is Argentina's second-largest economic partner after Brazil.
 The Asian superpower imports Argentine soybeans and beef, and the two countries also have a major currency swap deal.